top of page

-Fermenting Magic: How to Make L. Reuteri Yogurt That Actually Works
+Fermenting Magic: How to Make L. Reuteri (or L. rhamnosus) Yogurt That Actually Works

 I spent years in college under the sterile glow of a lab hood,